mlpack/blog/content/blog/SaurabhBlog1.md

 mlpack in order to run a container in which one can build mlpack.
 This is done initially taking ubuntu:16.04 as the base image and installing dependencies on top of it.
-Now, as Ernest Hemingway once said "The first draft of everything is shit", so as this docker image with no hardening, susceptible to attacks, a a non-acceptable size (too large ~ 420MB) and not matching the mlpack's coding standards.
+Now, as Ernest Hemingway once said "The first draft of everything is shit", so as this docker image with no hardening, susceptible to attacks, a non-acceptable size (too large ~ 420MB) and not matching the mlpack's coding standards.

 The feedback from the mentor is really helpful and certainly improves the